 Using dominant training with force and physical gestures (to put it nicely) and thinking of yourself as a pack leader will only destroy your relation with your dog – Do an alpha roll, as we talked about in the beginning, and that is a sure way to lose your dog’s trust.

 Physical punishment will not help either you or your dog, if anything it will only create a bad relation between the two of you and a more dangerous dog.

-Remember, your dog chooses not to bite you, but that does not mean that they won’t!
+Remember, your dog chooses not to bite you, but that does not mean that they can’t!